 And what kind of damage would that entail?
 Abdur-Rahman says it’s typically from a “previous delivery that was complicated by a cervical laceration … or from cervical biopsies that have been done to investigate an abnormal pap smear.”
 Once your cervix has been “damaged,” it’s difficult for your cervix to support the weight of the baby, the placenta, and the amniotic fluid, and your growing uterus, as well as the ability to “maintain its structural integrity,” as a pregnancy progresses.
 “Eventually, this increasing weight becomes too great and the cervix just buckles under the pressure.
 When the cervix buckles, it first shortens and then eventually dilates.
 This can ultimately result in preterm delivery and pregnancy loss,” Abdur-Rahman explains.

 Yikes.
-Well thankfully, according to the American Pregnancy Association (APA), it only happens in about one out of 100 pregnancies, so what does your cervix opening feel like when you’re in labor and what are the signs?
+So what does your cervix opening feel like when you’re in labor, and what are the signs?
 Abdur-Rahman listed five potential signals you may have to know that your cervix is opening.

 According to Abdur-Rahman, while your cervix is opening, it actually "frequently shortens," as well.
 "As it shortens, the baby's head tends to move down lower into the pelvis creating a sensation of pelvic pressure."